knative/func/docs/commands.md

 ## `run`

 Runs the Function project locally in the container.
 If a container has not yet been created, prompts the user to run `faas build`.
-Note: there is no option to specify a path to the project.
+The user may specify a path to the project directory using the `--path` or `-p` flag.

 Similar `kn` command: none.